Keisei Skyliner (from/to Narita Airport)

 The Skyliner runs to and from Keisei-Ueno Station in central Tokyo.
 Keisei-Ueno and the larger Ueno Station are not physically joined but only around a 1-minute walk from each other.
 When arriving at Keisei-Ueno, proceed to the Main Exit and once outside, look to your left.
 You’ll see Ueno Station directly in front of you.

-A one-way journey from the airport to Keisei-Ueno or Nippori Station costs JPY2520 per adult.
-A one-way ticket to Aoto Station costs JPY2140.
+A one-way journey from the airport to Keisei-Ueno or Nippori Station costs JPY2,570 per adult.
 Return tickets and special discounted tickets are also available through the official Skyliner website.

 Both Terminal 1 and Terminal 2 have a Skyliner & Keisei Information Center, open daily from 07:00 until 21:00.
 Foreign language-speaking staff – including English, Chinese and Korean – are usually on-hand to assist.
 Tickets are available using the ticket machines or service windows at the airport terminals.
 Tickets can also be purchased from machines in Terminal 3 and ticket machines/windows at Keisei-Ueno Station, Nippori Station and Aoto Station.